-Children and teens with EFT may experience the following symptoms or signs.
-Sometimes, a person with EFT does not show any of these symptoms.
+Children and teens with Ewing sarcoma may experience the following symptoms or signs.
+Sometimes, teens with Ewing sarcoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

 A lump near the surface of the skin that may feel warm and soft to the touch

 A fever that doesn't go away

 A broken bone that happens without an injury.
 A tumor growing in the bone can cause the bone to become weak or fracture.